 Now for the hard part, 'make it fast'.
-This is an area of software development that we often do not get the time and resources to experiment with.
+This is an area of software development that we rarely get the time and resources to experiment with.
 We just released a solution to production that works from the 'make it right' stage.
-It adds value to the users but we have ideas of making it even better.
+It adds value to the users, but we have ideas of making it even better.
 Often, the next bug or feature takes priority.

 But let us assume we have the time.
 Let us assume we have the resources.
-We should always be thinking of ways to refactor our code and continuously improve the solutions we have.
+We should always think of ways to refactor our code and continuously improve the solutions we have.

 Make it fast sounds like a performance or timing centric idea.
 People think "how can I get this code to run faster".
 But it is more than that.
-We should be thinking how can I make it more testable, how can I make it more extensible, how can I make this code more valuable to the user.
-Performance is important but these other areas are just as important as well.
+We should think how can I make it more testable, how can I make it more extensible, how can I make this code more valuable to the user?
+Performance is important, but these other areas are just as important as well.

 Having time for the 'make it fast' stage is a privilege and we should always try to take advantage of it.
 Improving existing code is just as important as writing new code.